-Can Aaron Donald's pressures make him Defensive Player of the Year?
+Can Aaron Donald's pressures make him NFL Defensive Player of the Year?

 "You just have to work a little harder for it because there's less space, a lot less room to work with," the 26-year-old said.
 "I feel like I can get it."

 Donald brought up La'Roi Glover, who racked up 17 sacks as a defensive tackle in 2000.
-Sapp, Stubblefield, Kennedy and Millard found ways to ocassionally get it done too.
+Sapp, Stubblefield, Kennedy and Millard found ways to ocassionally get it done, too.
 So did Hall of Famer John Randle, a man Donald studied intently when he reached the NFL.

 "To be the best, you have to try to do what the best did and try to surpass those guys," said Donald, who plays with the phrase "Hard Work Pays Off" written on the back of his cleats.
 "It’s work.
 But I’m in this business to work, not just to have my individual success, but to try to do my little part to help my team to try to have success, too, because it’s about winning."